 I don’t mind others having a good time, but people should remember they didn’t invite everyone else in the car to their party, so it can be a little annoying when they do get a little too loud — this is why I pack over the ear headphones to block the noise out, and we are all happy.

-Moral of the story is, be respectful of your fellow passengers
+The moral of the story is to be respectful of your fellow passengers

 At Wilson, N.C.

 The Wilson, (N.C.)
 Station, an old 1924 Atlantic Coastline Railroad Station, has a nostalgic charm.
 To celebrate the 100-plus years of railroad history in Wilson, the NCDOT commissioned a mural for the station.

 The station has two waiting rooms, a larger waiting room, where the mural is the focal point, and a smaller place off on the side that works well if you need work or want less traffic.

 There are vending machines in the hallway between the two waiting areas if you need a snack or beverage.

 This staffed station offers a check bag service (if applicable to your trip).
 Because this is a small station, the agents may not be available for ticket sales or other in-station assistance right before a train comes or while the train is in the station because they are working on getting passengers on and off the train.
 The station also has Amtrak Connecting Bus services.